marshallward/optiflop/doc/roofline_examples.rst

 memory load/stores, and two loop counter instructions.

 Since the Sandy Bridge can only decode up to four instructions per cycle, this loop is already bounded by at least three cycles.
-So at minimum, the performance is 2 FLOPs per 3 cycles.
+So the best performance we can expect is 2 FLOPs per 3 cycles.

-Additionally, the memory load/stores require two cycles to complete for AVX operations, processing 128 bits per cycle, and there are only two ports available.
+Additionally, the memory load/stores require two cycles to complete for AVX operations, processing 128 bits (16 bytes) per cycle, and there are only two ports available.
 So this ultimately leads to a stalling of the unrolled loop on our architecture.
+(This is wrong, it's the single-port p4 bottleneck.)

 Therefore, the peak performance on our architecture is 13.2 GFLOP/sec, and we observe ~96% efficiency on Raijin.